MathysCogne/payce_etgc/README.md

 ## What is Payce?

 Payce makes sending crypto as easy as sending a text.
 No more complex wallet addresses.
 Just use a phone number to send USDC on the Mantle network.
-Newcomers get a secure, self-custody wallet created instantly via **Privy**, and can claim funds without worrying about gas fees, sponsored by our **Mantle** backend.
+Newcomers get a secure, self-custody wallet created instantly via **Privy**, and can claim funds without worrying about gas fees.

 ## ✨ Core Features